Art, fine wine and other collectibles as investments

 - Costly to keep.
 Storing, maintaining and insuring your collectibles can all cost money.

 - Dealers take a cut.
 When you sell your collectibles you generally use an auction house or dealer which can take a large cut of the sale price.
-You may end up with less than you originally paid.
+You might end up with less than you originally paid.

 - Prices go up and down.
 Collectibles only sell if they’re in demand – if people like them, and have enough money to buy them.
 All this can change quickly and unpredictably.